motmot/doc/source/applications.rst

 analysis can be performed.
 FView runs on Linux, Mac OS X, and Windows.
 This application is essentially a GUI frontend for :mod:`cam_iface` built using the wx toolkit.
 You may be interested in visiting the `screenshot directory`__.
+It may optionally use our inexpensive, custom integrated :ref:`fview_ext_trig-overview`.
 Here is a screenshot of fview running on Mac OS X using an iSight camera:

 __ http://code.astraw.com/projects/motmot/trac/browser/trunk/fview/screenshots